-teaching one or more aspects of their art form;
+Teaching one or more aspects of their art form;

-creating or performing works of art so that participants may observe and be a part of the creative process; or
+Creating or performing works of art so that participants may observe and be a part of the creative process;

-relating their art form to other curriculum areas or disciplines.
+Relating their art form to other curriculum areas or disciplines.

 Residencies can change the way a community views a particular art form and the arts in general.
 Artists engage participants in making art in a mutually supportive, creative learning environment and participants explore self-expression and the role of the arts in society.
 This process encourages imaginative thinking, problem solving, goal setting, and teamwork.